How to save money on a cruise: 45 expert tips

 You’ll need to do a lot of spending though with Royal Caribbean to earn enough points to redeem the most lucrative benefits.
 For example, you need at least 75,000 points to earn a companion fare (or BOGO cruise, essentially).

-However, the card’s major downfall is earning just 1 point per $1 spend on all other purchases.
-You are probably better off pursuing a different credit card that rewards you for also making purchases at restaurants, grocery stores and general travel expenses.
+However, the card’s major downfall is earning just 1 point per $1 spent on all other purchases.
+You are probably better off pursuing a different credit card that rewards you for also making purchases at restaurants, grocery stores, and general travel expenses.

 If you are willing to pay for an annual fee, you have some great travel credit card options to consider